Why your fundraiser needs a profit booster.

 More Prize Opportunities Affect Additional Sellers

-When students see their fellow classmates winning prizes or special privileges, they are motivated to become involved as well.
+When students see their classmates winning prizes or special privileges, they are also motivated to become involved.
 For example, when schools participate in our Prize Drawing Incentive Game, sponsors are supposed to announce the winners.
 The intent is to have the drawings so everyone can see or hear what’s going on.
 Students who see others winning prizes or privileges are more apt to want the same thing.

 Fundraising Incentives can be Free

 You can make more without having to spend any money.
 Many people are happy to get a return on their investment.
-When you can increase your earnings without having to invest financially, you can net even more profit.
+You can get even more profit when you can increase your earnings without investing financially.
 You only need your time and a little creativity.